-- To find the nearest authorized repair center, select Find a Dealer listed under Shopping Tools on our website www.granddesignrv.com

-- 2. If there is not an authorized dealer near your location, try the following to find a local repair facility:

-- ASK the campground staff for referrals.

-- SEARCH the Internet,

-- CHECK the local telephone book/yellow pages.

-- CONTACT your dealer, or

-- Grand Design RV Customer Support.

-3. When you find an authorized dealer or repair facility:
+- 1. To find the nearest authorized repair center, go to our website www.gdrv.com. - CLICK on Shopping at the TOP of the page, then - CLICK on Find Your Local Dealer. - 2.
+If there is not an authorized dealer near your location, try the following to find a local repair facility: - Ask the campground staff for referrals. - Search on the Internet, - Check the local telephone book/yellow pages. - Contact your dealer, or - Grand Design RV Customer Support. - 3.
+When you find an authorized dealer or repair facility: - a.

-- a.
 CALL the RV repair facility to discuss your situation and make an appointment. - ASK how their billing will be handled. - They may choose to bill Grand Design RV directly; if not, you are expected to pay them. - b.
 Have the RV repair facility inspect your RV. - BEFORE any work is performed either the repair facility or you must call Grand Design RV Customer Support to discuss applicable warranty coverage. - c.
 Grand Design RV Customer Support will issue an authorization number upon warranty repair approval and advise if any original parts must be returned. - d.
 The repair center should only begin work on your RV AFTER the authorization number has been issued. - e.
 FOR REIMBURSEMENT: You or the RV repair facility must send a copy of your Itemized Repair Bill, and - RETURN all requested parts to Grand Design RV by UPS (regular ground, freight pre-paid) within 60-days of the completed repair date. - TO EXPEDITE PROCESSING YOUR WARRANTY CLAIM: In addition to your Itemized Repair Bill, please include your Name, Address, Phone Number, the RV's 17-digit VIN, and your Authorization Number. - If returning parts, include a copy of your freight bill.

-- f.
-INSPECT the completed repair work thoroughly. - Make sure that you are satisfied with the repair, BEFORE you pay or leave the premises. - If you are not satisfied, immediately communicate this to the management of the RV repair facility.
+f.
+INSPECT the completed repair work thoroughly.

+- Make sure that you are satisfied with the repair, BEFORE you pay or leave the premises. - If you are not satisfied, immediately communicate this to the management of the RV repair facility.